 Glutinous rice flour (Shiratamako)

-Every recipe adapts different ratios to get its desired texture.
-For example, Japanese people use more significant amounts of glutinous rice flour in yatsuhashi recipes.
-But, some people still prefer the traditional taste.
-Thus they use more Josinko than Shiratamako.
+Every recipe adapts different ratios to achieve its desired texture.
+For example, Japanese people use more glutinous rice flour in yatsuhashi recipes.
+However, some people still prefer the traditional taste, so they use more Josinko than Shiratamako.

 Cinnamon

-People use cinnamon to give flavour to this traditional Japanese dessert.
-It is the original flavour of the baked yatsuhashi crackers.
-Any type of cinnamon powder you can find at the grocery stores is good to use.
+People use cinnamon to flavour this traditional Japanese dessert.
+Cinnamon is the original flavour of baked yatsuhashi crackers.
+Any type of cinnamon powder you can find at the grocery store is good to use.

 Soybean powder

-It is also known as dusting flour.
-People use soybean powder as a thickening agent for sauces.
-For this recipe, soybean powder helps the dough become less sticky.
+In this recipe, soybean powder is used as a dusting flour.
+It helps the dough become less sticky.
 You can sprinkle it on working stations and between wrappers.
-You can find this in local Japanese grocery stores in your area.

 Red bean paste